Makoto Shinkai's Disaster Trilogy: Accolades

-Disaster trilogy received numerous awards and nominations largely for excellence in writing, directing, animation, and composing score.
+The Disaster Trilogy received numerous awards and nominations largely for excellence in writing, directing, animation, and composing score.
 In Japan Academy Film Prize, the three films together won Outstanding Achievement in Music to Radwimps for his composing score, in addition of other films: Your Name won Screenplay of the Year (the first animated film to do so) and a juried Alumni Award for Best Film category, and Weathering with You won Animation of the Year.

 The trilogy also received accolades from international award ceremonies including Annie Awards and Crunchyroll Anime Awards, the former received thirteen nominations altogether (but did not win) and the latter received seven nominations, winning Film of the Year twice to Your Name and Suzume, respectively.
 In Asia Pacific Screen Awards, the trilogy received nominations for each, winning once for Weathering with You.

-The trilogy submitted Academy Awards for Best Animated Feature, alongside with Weathering with You selected Japan's entry for Best International Feature Film at the 92nd Academy Awards, but they were ultimately not nominated or make the shortlist.
+The trilogy submitted Academy Awards for Best Animated Feature, along with Weathering with You selected as Japan's entry for Best International Feature Film at the 92nd Academy Awards, but they were ultimately not nominated or make the shortlist.